A moving lemma for cohomology with support: The moving lemma

 \section{The moving lemma}

 Theorem \ref{thm:moving-lemma-cohomology} stated in the introduction will be deduced from the following stronger (but more technical) result.

-\begin{theorem} Let $k$ be a field and fix a twisted cohomology theory as in (\ref{eq:cohomology-functor}) which satisfies the conditions \ref{item:excision}--\ref{item:action-of-cycles} from Section \ref{sec:axioms}.
-Let $U$ be a smooth equi-dimensional algebraic $k$-scheme that admits a smooth projective compactification and let $f:S\to U$ be a morphism from an algebraic $k$-scheme $S$ that is locally of pure dimension.
-Then for any no-where dense closed subset $Z \subset U$, there are closed subsets $Z' \subset W \subset U$ with $Z \subset W$ and $\dim W\leq \dim Z +1$, such that: \begin{enumerate} \item The subsets $Z '$ and $W\setminus Z $ are in good position with respect to $f$ in the following sense: \begin{enumerate} \item the codimension of $f^{-1}(Z ')$ in $S$ is locally at each point at least $\codim_UZ $; \item the codimension of $f^{-1}(W\setminus Z )$ in $ S$ is locally at each point at least $\codim_UZ -1$. \end{enumerate} \item Classes with support on $Z $ can be moved along $W$ to classes with support on $Z '$ in the following sense:
+\begin{theorem} Let $k$ be a field, and fix a twisted cohomology theory as in \eqref{eq:cohomology-functor} which satisfies conditions \ref{item:excision}--\ref{item:action-of-cycles} from Section \ref{sec:axioms}.
+Let $U$ be a smooth equi-dimensional algebraic $k$-scheme that admits a smooth projective compactification, and let $f\colon S\to U$ be a morphism from an algebraic $k$-scheme $S$ that is locally of pure dimension.
+Then for any nowhere dense closed subset $Z \subset U$, there are closed subsets $Z' \subset W \subset U$ with $Z \subset W$ and $\dim W\leq \dim Z +1$ such that the following conditions are satisfied: \begin{enumerate} \item The subsets $Z '$ and $W\setminus Z $ are in good position with respect to $f$ in the following sense: \begin{enumerate}[ref=\theenumi.\alph*] \item The codimension of $f^{-1}(Z ')$ in $S$ is, locally at each point, at least $\codim_UZ $. \item The codimension of $f^{-1}(W\setminus Z )$ in $ S$ is, locally at each point, at least $\codim_UZ -1$. \end{enumerate} \item Classes with support on $Z $ can be moved along $W$ to classes with support on $Z '$ in the following sense: